-Another downside of purposely slowing yourself is that you are focusing too much on the slow twitch fibers, which have less potential for growth and are primarily built for endurance.
+Another downside of purposely slowing yourself is that you are focusing too much on the slow twitch fibers which have less potential for growth and are primarily built for endurance.

 Lie 9: Nutrition Can Boost Your Testosterone Levels To The Point Where You Get Massive

-Many attribute the increase of muscle mass among bodybuilders and lifters in general to the advancement of modern nutrition.
+Many attribute the increase in muscle mass among bodybuilders and lifters in general to the advancement of modern nutrition.
 But what kind of progress are we really talking about?
 If anything, there’s a massive regress.

 The supermarkets are filled with fruity loops.
-Good food is difficult to find because it’s harder to produce and few people are buying it anyway.
+Good food is difficult to find because it’s harder to produce, and few people are buying it anyway.

 There is no doubt that most of the modern diseases such as diabetes and cancer are caused by poor nutrition – primarily sugar.
 Some also claim that the decrease of testosterone levels in men is also a result of bad food.
 I agree, but there’s more.
 I think the test drop is mainly due to a cultural shift and overall lifestyle adjustments rather than waffles.

 Consequently, many believe that once they start eating clean muscle magic will happen.
-A long time ago, I read a comment suggesting that a certain bodybuilder is big thanks to his high fat diet.
-According to some, high fat diets increase your test levels too.
+A long time ago, I read a comment suggesting that a certain bodybuilder is big thanks to his high-fat diet.
+According to some, high-fat diets increase your test levels too.
 This may be true, but an increase does not mean a significant change.
 If I add 10 dollars to your monthly salary, it’s still an increase, but will it have a significant impact on your life?
 Those test boosting methods operate the same way – there’s an increase but it means nothing.
 People need to understand that you have to boost your testosterone levels into the orbit if you want to see visible muscular results.
 Neither food nor boosters can do that.

 Back in the day, I tried the same thing.
 I even bought desiccated liver tablets as advised by the iron guru Vince Gironda.
 I went to the supplement store and asked for those magic pills.
 I expected that the bimbo there will think that I’d just been released from the crazy house, but to my surprise, she got out with a magic box in her hands.
 The bottle contained tablets made out of cows’ livers.
 I took the pills without thinking twice.

 At the time I was bulking heavily and consuming between 3k-4k calories of good food.
 I added those desiccated liver tablets to my stack with great expectations.
 The combined effect?
-A bulking soldier in the mirror after a couple of months thanks to my high calorie intake.
+A bulking soldier in the mirror after a couple of months thanks to my high-calorie intake.
 I never bought livers in the form of pills again.
 They did nothing for me.

 A few years later, I got my hands on Gironda’s book – Unleashing the Wild Physique.
 Back then I still had hope.
 I was still convinced that there’s an exercise, a rep range…something that can get me real growth.
 Oh, baby!
 How I wanted that growth!
 I wanted it so bad that a fat kid looking from the side would have given me its cake easily.

-To my surprise, the book was filled with images of wait for it – bodybuilders on juice.
+To my surprise, the book was filled with images of wait for it – bodybuilders on the juice.
 All of them.
 It was obvious.
 I felt stupid for buying into the nonsense of yet another guru.
 I mean, seriously?
 The guy advertises desiccated liver tablets and fertilized eggs, and yet his poster boys are taking horse shots in their rears.
 I’ve seen this movie already!
 Next, please!

 Lie 10: There’s a Growth Recipe For Everyone

 As you already know, I used to believe that there is a special growth recipe.
 There isn’t.
 Everything that you are going to hear are lies coming from juicers, their fans and gurus selling powders.
-They want to keep you in a constant search for a made up formula that breaks the limits.
+They want to keep you in a constant search for a made-up formula that breaks the limits.
 There isn’t one.
 The only thing close to a formula are the equations of growth.